ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 This has been used as the basis for a number of ethical theories and approaches, from Nietzsche to Rand.
 The preference of each individual for survival is translated into ethical theories that place the survival of the individual at their centre.[^11]

+[^11]: Nietzsche’s “will to power” and Rand’s “that which serves man’s life is the good”.

 This kind of “biological hedonism” may be a description of the “drive to survive”, but it is only correct insofar as it describes what people actually *do*, not what they *should* do.

 It also introduces a completely unscientific subjectivism to the question of morality.
 For instance, if it is morally permissible to steal food when you are starving, how much food can you steal?
 How hungry do you have to be?
 Can you steal food that is not nutritious?
 How nutritious does the food have to be in order to justify stealing it?
 How long after stealing one meal are you allowed to steal another meal?
 Are you allowed to steal meals rather than look for work or appeal to charity?